 Honor 8 Pro design and build quality

-Looking at the specs of the Honor 8 Pro, the more technically savvy smartphone user will quickly realize that the Honor 8 Pro is a clever amalgamation of several of Huawei's 2016 flagships: the Huawei Mate 9, the P10 Plus and the Huawei P9.
+Looking at the specs of the Honor 8 Pro, the more technically savvy smartphone user will quickly realize that the Honor 8 Pro is a clever amalgamation of several of Huawei's 2016 flagships: the Huawei Mate 9, the Huawei P10 Plus and the Huawei P9.
 This is reflected internally but is barely noticeable in the external design of the smartphone.

-The Honor 8 Pro looks quite unlike its siblings, the Honor 8 and Honor 8 Premium, as it is wrapped in a full metal unibody case that is reminiscent of the iPhone 6 Plus or the iPhone 6s Plus.
+The Honor 8 Pro looks quite unlike its siblings, the Honor 8 and Honor 8 Premium, as it's wrapped in a full metal unibody case that is reminiscent of the iPhone 6 Plus or the iPhone 6s Plus.
 The only obvious indications that this smartphone is not a product from the Cupertino-based company are the dual camera and the fingerprint sensor on the back of the device.

 Since the fingerprint sensor on the Honor 8 Pro is on the back of the smartphone, thus differentiating Honor from its mother company Huawei, it can accommodate a 5.7-inch WQHD display on the front of the smartphone.
 The top and bottom bezel of the smartphone are therefore smaller than on the iPhone 6 Plus, but compared to a Samsung Galaxy S8 and LG G6, they are still very wide.